Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 For example, if you play a piece of music in the key of D major, you can expect lots of occurrences of the notes F# and C#, and few, if any, occurrences of the notes C natural and F natural.
 That's simply because the scale of D major is D E F# G A B C# D. Without a key signature, those sharp notes (F# & C#) would have to be shown with the '#' sign placed in front of every affected note.
 With a key signature, there's no need to do that, but you do have to remember to do it automatically to every F and C note wherever it appears on the staff and play them as F# and C#.

+In addition to the key signature, accidentals (sharp, flat or natural signs) may be placed in front of certain notes.
 See the example below showing how accidentals temporarily contradict the key signature.

 - This note is F# because of the key signature.